project-cdim/.github/profile/README.md

-## Welcom to the Composable Disaggregated Infrastructure Manager project on GitHub
+## Welcome to the Composable Disaggregated Infrastructure Manager Project on GitHub

-Composable Disaggregated Infrastructure Manager (CDIM) is a common management platform for Composable Disaggregated Infrastructure (CDI).
+Composable Disaggregated Infrastructure Manager (CDIM) serves as a unified management platform for Composable Disaggregated Infrastructure (CDI).
-Read all about CDIM in our [main repository](https://github.com/project-cdim/cdim)
+You can learn more about CDIM in our [main repository](https://github.com/project-cdim/cdim).